The World Is a Ghetto

 The World Is a Ghetto is the fifth album by American band War, released in late 1972 on United Artists Records.
 The album attained the number one spot on Billboard, and was Billboards Album of the Year as the best-selling album of 1973.
 In addition to being Billboard's number 1 album of 1973, the album was ranked number 444 on Rolling Stones original list of "The 500 Greatest Albums of All Time".
-The title track became a gold record.
+The album and title track both received RIAA gold certifications.

 Cover

 The cover illustration, a light-hearted drawing showing a Rolls-Royce with a flat tire in a ghetto, was drawn by Howard Miller, with Lee Oskar credited with album concept.

-It uses a blue and black colour palette as a reference to the melancholy nature of the album.
+It uses a blue and black color palette as a reference to the melancholy nature of the album.

 Alternate formats

 The album was also made available in a 4-channel surround sound (quadraphonic) mix in the 8-track tape format (United Artists UA-DA178-H).
 The original quadraphonic mix has been re-released on Blu-ray, and for the album's 50th anniversary, a new Dolby Atmos mix was released in streaming format.
 Furthermore, a 50th Anniversary Collector's Edition was made available as 4 CDs, 5 LPs, or as a digital download, and contained bonus tracks as well as "making of" recordings from the album sessions.